Installing and configuring RaveOS - Linux operating system for mining cryptocurrencies on video cards

 11. Connect the created bootable USB flash drive with RaveOS to your mining rig with video cards and enable it.
 Set the priority for booting from USB in the BIOS of your rig motherboard.

 12. If you have correctly installed RaveOS on the USB flash drive, then in the menu of the created worker you will see all the connected video cards, as in the screenshot below.

 Configuring RaveOS for mining cryptocurrencies on video cards

 1. Setting up RaveOS begins with creating a Wallet.
 Wallet Menu - Add Wallet

 Coming up with the name of the Wallet.
 In our case, the wallet is called Ethereum

 Next is the most important configuration item.
 Where you need to choose a cryptocurrency (Coin) from the list, the pool for mining is also from the list.
+We recommend choosing Binance Pool.
 Next, for the pool, select connection settings (select a server), specify the address of your cryptocurrency wallet for the selected cryptocurrency, and the last thing is to select the miner.

 In our case, We chose the Ethereum cryptocurrency, the Whalesburg mining pool, and indicated the pool server from the list with which we will work.
 In the Wallet column, the Ethereum wallet on the Binance exchange was indicated.
 As a miner, ETH chose the popular software - Claymore.